beeva-arturomartinez/beeva-best-practices/qa_testing/code_optimization/README.md

 For improve the performance of your application is recommended that in production environments only show logs with level INFO, WARN and ERROR.
 For this goal its important that when you develop your application and you want to log something think about if is usefull information and if is better use debug or info level.
 Try to avoid print large objects or huge amount information if isn't really necesary, this type of information may be usefull when you are trying your code in local mode or development environments, but in production environments normally penalize the performance and complicate the understanding or reading of the logs.

 ### Dead code detection
-Dead code is also called unreachable code and is a part of a source code of a program which never is called for others parts of the application or which actions has not any effect.
-Its recommended to avoid to have dead code for some reasons:

-* Ocuppies unnecessary memory.
-* Causes unnecessary caching of instructions into the CPU instruction cache - which also decreases data locality.
-* From the perspective of program maintenance; time and effort may be spent maintaining and documenting a piece of code which is in fact unreachable, hence never executed.

-Some tools can you help to discover the dead code and remove it in all programming languages.
+Dead code is also called unreachable code and you can see more info [here](#unreachable-code).
+There are some tools can you help to discover the dead code and remove it in all programming languages.
 There are some of them:

 * **Java**:
   * For dynamic code analysis exists a tool [Cobertura](http://cobertura.github.io/cobertura/) that is easy to configure in maven and Jenkins tools.